mendix/m2ee-tools/doc/install-1.md

 # Installing the Mendix software

 To be able to run Mendix applications, the following pieces of software need to be installed:

- * Mendix Deployment tools (m2ee-tools), a helper script to manage deployments and application processes.
+ * Mendix Deployment tools (m2ee-tools), to manage deployments and application processes.
+Also, a few Python library dependencies.
+ * curl, to be able to conveniently download the Mendix Runtime server distribution files.
- * The Java Runtime Environment.
+ * A suitable Java Runtime Environment.

+The current Python library dependencies are:
+ * PyYAML
+ * httplib2

-This page describes installation instructions for Debian in case a system wide installation is done using provided software packages.
-If you want to do a custom installation on another operating system or an installation without the need to use the administrator (root) account, additionally have a look at the documentation to do a [local m2ee-tools and mendix runtime installation](non-root-install.md).
+This page first of all describes installation instructions for Debian GNU/Linux in case a system wide installation is done using provided software packages.
+The section after that provides hints about setting all of this up on a different GNU/Linux distribution or even possibly other unix-like systems.

 ## Deployment Tools for Debian